 chmod +x wp-cli.phar sudo mv wp-cli.phar /usr/local/bin/wp

 Once the WP-CLI is ready to use.
-Access your server through SSH and again go to your website’s root directory to check if the debugging-mode enabled (true) or disabled (false).
+Access your server through SSH and again go to your website’s root directory to check if the debugging mode is enabled (true) or disabled (false).

 wp config list WP_DEBUG